-11. The Panel recognised the difficulties of achieving a paradigm shift in the lifestyle choices of individuals and that a proportion of the remaining clients are entrenched in the system.
-Sustaining housing is the first and only outcome that can truly be achieved for a number of these individuals - any further transformation will ultimately only come when those individuals are ready to change which may take time and a great deal of resources to support this to happen.
+- 6. The full terms of reference for the Inquiry, agreed by the Panel, are shown in Appendix 1. - 7.
+The Health Overview and Scrutiny Panel (HOSP) recognised the difficulties of achieving a paradigm shift in the lifestyle choices of individuals and that a proportion of the remaining clients are entrenched in the system.
+Sustaining housing is the first and only outcome that can truly be achieved for a number of these individuals any further transformation will ultimately only come when those individuals are ready to change which may take time and a great deal of resources to support this to happen. - 8.
+To this end, and recognising the current good practice alongside budget constraints and the challenges of the housing market, the Panel have identified some potential areas for improvement which they feel are realistic and achievable through either a shift of current resources or by considering invest to save opportunities.